 MacMaster is a reliable Mac manager.
 It provides shortcuts for users to remove junk files, clutters, large & old files as well as delete file duplicates with ease.
 Also, this software can safely and thoroughly remove unwanted programs without a hitch.

 Just download and install MacMaster on your Mac and give it a go.
 Next, select the "Uninstaller" tab from the left panel and start scanning with a click on the "Scan" button.
 When apps are shown on the screen, you can highlight those unneeded and click "Clean" to say goodbye to them.

-So far you must have learned quite a few ideas and known how to get rid of a crashing app.
+So far you must have learned quite a few ideas to fix application quit unexpectedly on macOS sierra problem and known how to get rid of a crashing app.
 Please drill down the solutions one by one.
 Hope these workarounds work on you.
 Good Luck!